Belgian Tervuren History/Origin

 Here is a video of Belgian Tervuren featured in the dog show:

-Belgian Tervurens are vigilant watchdogs, always watching for their loved ones.
-They're confident protectors but also affectionate towards their families.
-These dogs don't like being alone and thrive on spending time with their people.
+Belgian Tervurens are one of the dog breed that are vigilant watchdogs, always watching for their loved ones.
+They’re confident protectors but also affectionate towards their families.
+These dogs don’t like being alone and thrive on spending time with their people.
 To keep them happy, they need mental stimulation through training and interactive play.

 When picking a Tervuren puppy, look for one that’s curious and playful.
 Avoid overly shy or aggressive ones.
 Meeting the parents helps gauge their temperament, and early socialization is key for them to grow into well-rounded adults.